/

 Tools to challenge Delay – Federal Lawsuit, Expedited Review, and Congressional Liaison

-Despite this BFD process, we are still seeing delays in U Visa applicants and their beneficiaries getting their work permits.
-The attorneys can advise on whether one or more of these tools would be appropriate to speed up the process:
+Despite this BFD process, immigration attorneys are still seeing long delays in U Visa applicants and their beneficiaries getting their work permits.
+An attorney may be able to advise on whether one or more of these tools would be appropriate to speed up the process:

 • File a Mandamus lawsuit in federal court, which asks the court to force USCIS to review and make a decision on this application more quickly;